-Professional competence is a formal way of recording your lifelong learning as a doctor and highlighting your dedication to developing key skills and competencies throughout your medical career.
+Professional Competence is a formal way of recording your lifelong learning as a doctor and highlighting your dedication to developing and maintaining key skills and competencies throughout your medical career.

 We are happy to advise you on this.